bindowscash/staking/README.md

 - Variables are hardcoded (cannot be changed)
 - Addresses are hardcoded (cannot be changed)
 - Deposits/withdrawals cannot be paused or cancelled by a third-party
-- The contracts cannot self-destruct, and cannot be called via a delegatecall.
+- The contracts cannot self-destruct
-- The contracts are not deployed behind a proxy, so they are not immutable and not upgradeable.
 - Users can either withdraw their rewards only, or their staked tokens + their rewards within one transaction.
 - Reentrancy guard enabled
 - There is no expiration on deposits/withdrawals.
 Users can stake or unstake whenever they want.